Why were the Wright Brothers linearly independent vectors?

 - The course textbook.
 We don’t want to spoil your fun, so read it for yourself!

-- Not only will you learn new theorems, but you will learn how to prove them so that you know they are true!
+- Not only will you learn new theorems, but you’ll learn how to prove them so that you know they are true.

 - A lot of math symbols.
 (Don’t worry, the professors will walk you through them.)